wellcomecollection/docs/research/2019-12-16_searching_with_the_calm_api.md

 ## Motivation

-As part of the born-digital content migration, I had a collection of directories with accession-like numbers, and I wanted to get a list of all the accession numbers in CALM, so I could match the directories to accession numbers:
+As part of the born-digital content migration, I had a collection of directories on the V drive with accession-like numbers, and I wanted to get a list of all the accession numbers in CALM, so I could match the directories to accession numbers:

     AAUICW_2185 ~> AAUICW/2185 ?
     AAUNAM_2213 ~> AAUNAM/2213 ?